A Closer Look at Seating and Mobility as it Relates to Using AAC and AT within an Activity Part 1

+This webinar is a two-part webinar.
 The true activity that the student is expected to subsequently “learn” to demonstrate and gain competence and independence will be discussed.
 Activities vary greatly with a student’s age and experience and are also impacted directly by the student’s visual perception, receptive language, language processing, mobility, and current postural development and control.
-The student’s ability to participate and “engage” in the real activity depend not only on the AT equipment and the access to it, but also the equipment that is supporting the student’s body.
+The student’s ability to participate and “engage” in the real activity depends not only on the AT equipment and the access to it but also on the equipment that is supporting the student’s body.